MyGet/MyGetDocs/Docs.Site/Docs/Reference/Feed-endpoints.markdown

 When accessing *private* feeds, these endpoints all require basic authentication.
 If the NuGet client that is being used does not support basic authentication, a pre-authenticated feed URL can be used.

 <p class="alert alert-danger">
     <strong>Warning!</strong> As pre-authenticated feed URLs contain sensitive information, it is recommended to never use pre-authenticated feed URLs unless absolutely needed.
+Sharing the pre-authenticated feed URL can potentially give others read and write access to the feed!
 </p>

 Since pre-authenticated feed URLs contain your API key in the URL, we advise to use a <a href="https://www.myget.org/profile/Me#!/AccessTokens">separate access token</a> generated specifically for the purpose of using a pre-authenticated feed endpoint so that it can be revoked at any time.